leventbass/linear_regression/README.md

 Both jupyter notebook (.ipynb) and markdown file (.md) can be found in the directory.

-Moreover, class implementation for linear regression, which helps the user to use the implemenation as a module, is added.
+Moreover, class implementation for linear regression, which helps the user to use the implementation as a module, is added.